songzhang015/cs-322-final-project/README.md

 and creating a .env file with MONGO_URI=[URI HERE].
 The backend will automatically detect MONGO_URI.
 Then, remove the current `return MongoClient...` with the uncommented
 `return MongoClient...`.

-A deployed version can be found at . . . (not completed yet)
+A deployed version can be found at https://cs-322-drawing-game.onrender.com/

 Note: It takes ~30 seconds to start the server up from inactivity.